DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 degree of trust.

-A `web of trust` is formed by people signing, and therefore validating each other's public keys, making them more thrustworthy and tamper-resistant.
+A `web of trust` is formed by people signing, and therefore validating each other's public keys, making them more trustworthy and tamper-resistant.

 The process goes like this:
 1. Check the fingerprint of the other person's public key